How To Acquire Essential Skills for Sea Doo Docking…

 Sea Doo Docking Question 11: What’s The Best Angle of Approach?

-Again, based on your evaluation of the above, you must decide what your best approach is to get to the spot you have chosen, so that you can park pointed in a direction that’s best for both entering and exiting.
-There is no right or wrong answer to this question, just that with all factors considered, you get the best possible opportunity to dock with the least chance of an unexpected outcome.
+Again, based on your evaluation of the above, you must decide what your best approach is to get to the spot you have chosen.
+Ideally, you want to park pointed in a direction that’s best for both entering and exiting.
+There is no right or wrong answer to this question.
+Just that with all factors considered, you get the best possible opportunity to dock with the least chance of an unexpected outcome.

 Sea Doo Docking Tie Up & Fenders

-After you have successfully come to a stop at the dock, you need to tie up promptly and protect the dockside of your personal watercraft, all the while holding on to the dock so you don’t drift out of position.
+After you have successfully come to a stop at the dock, you need to do several things at once.
+Tie up promptly.
+Protect the dockside of your personal watercraft.
+All the while holding on to the dock so you don’t drift out of position.
 That’s why as often as possible, I ready my dock lines (I use 12-footers to more easily reach cleats on higher docks) and fenders before I head into a dock.
 Just be careful not to dangle a rope into the water where it could get sucked into the impeller.
-FYI, I use Sea Doo fenders because they snap into place easily and stay there securely to help prevent dings and scratches while I’m still manoeuvring – and they provide a cushion if the side of my jet ski happens to bump the dock.
+FYI, I use Sea Doo fenders because they snap into place easily.
+Then they stay there securely to help prevent dings and scratches while I’m still manoeuvring.
+And they provide a cushion if the side of my jetski happens to bump the dock.
 They are also the only fenders I’ve used that have always stayed in place in various conditions and overnight.

-After you’ve done it for a while, Sea Doo docking will become easier, but never a no-brainer.
-As much docking as I’ve done, I always seem to encounter situations that require special attention – and that’s when my mind re-processes my Sea-Doo docking tips to meet any new challenge about how to dock.
+After you’ve done it for a while, Sea Doo docking will become easier.
+But it’s never a no-brainer.
+As much docking as I’ve done, I always seem to encounter situations that require special attention.
+And that’s when my mind re-processes my Sea-Doo docking tips to meet any new challenge about how to dock.